open-component-model/ocm/docs/ocm/model.md

   to be a helm chart, even if represented as OCI image.
 The type `ociImage` describes an object that can be used as container image.
-So, although the technical representation might in both cases be an OCI image manifest, its logical interpretation and use case is completely different.
-This is expressed by the chosen type of the artefact.
+So, although the technical representation might in both cases be an OCI image manifest, its semantics and use case is completely different.
+This is expressed by the chosen type of the artefact, which focuses on the semantics.

 - **`labels`** (optional) *[]label*